jasonLaster/jasonLaster.github.io/_posts/2015-07-17-esprima-day-2.markdown

 categories: js esprima
 ---

-Yesterday, we looked at how esprima parses "2+2".
-Today, we're going to go one step further and see how Esprima parses
+Yesterday, we looked at how Esprima parses `2+2`.
+Today, we're going to go one step further and see how Esprima parses `sum`.

 ```js
 function sum(a,b) {